spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 Edge installation onto the VM.

 Wait for the Edge Installer to complete copying content to the VM, which may take a few minutes.
 The VM will reboot upon completion.
+Ensure that you stop the VM before the reboot proceeds.

-When the image below appears, right-click the VM, select **Stop**, and then click **Power Off** to turn it off before the reboot starts.
+When the image below appears, right-click the VM, select **Stop**, and then click **Power Off** to turn it off.

 ![A screenshot of the VirtualBox VM after installation.](/tutorials/edge-vbox/tutorials_edge-vbox_deploy-cluster-virtualbox_vm-reboot.webp)